Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Privacy-Preserving Push-Sum Algorithm

 \section{Privacy-Preserving Push-Sum Algorithm}

-According to the above analysis, one can know that adopting the same weight $C_{ij}$ for both $C_{ij}x_i\left( 0 \right)$ and $C_{ij}y_i\left( 0 \right)$ cause privacy (i.e., initial values) leakage.
-To solve the issue, the work \cite{Gao2018} introduces the following weight generation mechanism in the framework of Algorithm 1 and thus develops a privacy-preserving push-sum algorithm.
+Based on the discussion of Algorithm 1, one can know that adopting the same weight $C_{ij}$ for both $C_{ij}x_i( 0 )$ and $C_{ij}y_i( 0 )$ cause privacy (i.e., initial values) leakage.
+To solve the issue, a dynamics-based weight generation mechanism is developed in \cite{Gao2018}, whose details are outlined in Protocol 1.

 \floatname{algorithm}{Protocol}